taktsoft/frikandel/README.md

 ### Customize on_invalid_session behavior

 You can also overwrite what should happen when a cookie times out on the controller-level.
 The default behaviour is to do a `reset_session` and `redirect_to root_path`.
-For example, if you want to overwrite the default behavior when a user is on the `PublicController`, you want to overwrite the `on_expired_session`-method in your controller:
+For example, if you want to overwrite the default behavior when a user is on the `PublicController`, you want to overwrite the `on_invalid_session`-method in your controller:

 ```ruby
 class PublicController < ApplicationController